DataSF/housing-data-hub/_posts/policies/2014-07-20-rent-control.md

 ---
 layout: policy
-summary: Rent control is a housing policy that regulates rent adjustments and evictions by private landlords.
-Details
+summary: "Rent control is a housing policy that regulates rent adjustments and evictions by private landlords. "
 published: true
 ---